rticommunity/rticonnextdds-connector-js/docs/input.rst

 .. code-block:: javascript

    for (const sample of input.samples.validDataIterator) {
-      console.log(JSON.stringify(sample.getJson()))
+      // It is not necessary to check the sample.validData field console.log(JSON.stringify(sample.getJson()))
    }

-Both of these iterables also provide iterator implementations, allowing the incrementation of them outside of a for loop:
+Both of these iterables also provide iterator implementations, allowing them to be incremented outside of a ``for`` loop:

 .. code-block:: javascript

    const iterator = input.samples.validDataIterator.iterator()
    let sample = iterator.next()
+   // sample.value contains contains the current sample and sample.done is a
+   // boolean value which will become true when we have iterated over all of
+   // the available samples
    console.log(JSON.stringify(sample.value.getJson()))

 .. warning::
-   All the methods described in this section return iterators to samples.
+   All the methods described in this section return generators.
-   Calling read/take again invalidates all iterators currently in use.
-For that reason, it is not recommended to store any iterator.
+   Calling read/take again invalidates all generators currently in use.
+For that reason, it is not recommended to store any generator.

 :meth:`Samples.getJson` can receive a ``fieldName`` to only return the fields of a complex member.
 In addition to ``getJson``, you can get the values of